sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 ## What are Volumes?

-They are mentioned a bunch in most thing docker related, you may have heard of heard of them already.
+You may have heard of heard of them already.
 So what are they?

-Let's answer a question with a question..., how can I run a database in Docker, or anything else that needs persistance for that matter?
+Let's answer a question with a question.
+How can I run a database in Docker, or anything else that needs persistance for that matter?

-If we have a look at [the Docker Hub page for mysql](https://hub.docker.com/_/mysql/) we can work out how to run it locally...
+If we have a look at [the Docker Hub page for the MySQL database](https://hub.docker.com/_/mysql/) we can work out how to run it locally.

 ```
 docker run -d -v docker-110-mysql-volume:/var/lib/mysql -p 3306:3306 -e MYSQL_DATABASE=docker -e MYSQL_ROOT_PASSWORD=hunter2 --name docker-110-mysql mysql
 ```

-This eventually starts a mysql server locally, not bad!
+This eventually starts a mysql server, not bad!

 We use the `-d` option to run the container as a daemon.
 We also used the `-v` option to give the volume defined in the Docker image a name.

 We can also use another container to connect to the mysql server, using a _dockerized_ version of the mysql client.